sourcegraph/scip-java/docs/getting-started.md

 > The `sourcegraph/scip-java` Docker image is made available for convenience at
 > the cost of performance.
 The `sourcegraph/scip-java` image is a big download
-> because it includes pre-installed versions of Java 11, Java 17, and Java 21.
+> because it includes pre-installed versions of Java 11, Java 17, Java 21, and
+> Java 25.
 > The `sourcegraph/scip-java` image has slow performance because it needs to
 > download all external dependencies of your codebase on every invocation.
 >